jlant/nwispy/README.md

 					...
 					*.png

-For example, using data contained in this repositories data directory:
+For example, using data contained in this repository's data directory:

 	$ python nwispy.py -f ../data/datafiles/03290500_dv.txt